AlayaNetwork/alaya-devdocs/website/docs/Solidity_Development_costs.md

 ## Introduction

 In a blockchain system, developing smart contracts based on any public chain system involves the development cost of resource expenditure.
-For example, deploying/calling smart contracts on the network, performing energy conversion, staking/delegation and other operations all require a certain cost.
+For example, deploying/calling smart contracts on the network, staking/delegation and other operations all require a certain cost.
 Development costs vary among blockchain networks.
 The cost of developing smart contracts on the `Alaya` network is similar to that on Ethereum and similar protocols.
 This manual will analyze and compare the development costs in an intuitive format for users' reference.

 ## Summary